bredelings/BayesianEstimatorSelfing/README.md

 estimates parameters in a Bayesian framework using Markov chain Monte Carlo (MCMC).

-BES contains a generic model for estimating selfing rates and mutation rates independent of a mating system.
+BES contains a _generic_ model for estimating selfing rates and mutation rates independent of a mating system.
 BES also contains models of
 * pure hermaphroditism
 * androdioecy (hermaphrodites + males)
 * gynodioecy (hermaphrodites + females)

-Under each model, BES estimates selfing rates, mutation rates, and mating-system specific parameters.
-Additional *non-genetic* information, such as field observations of the number of females or males, is required for estimating parameters under the gynodioecious model and the androdioecious model.
+Additional *non-genetic* information, such as field observations of the number of females or males, is required for to estimate mating system parameters.

 See the [paper](https://doi.org/10.1534/genetics.115.179093) and [figures](https://www.genetics.org/content/201/3/1171.figures-only).